srobo/docs/team_admin/user_accounts.md

 ### Account maintenance

-If you need to update any competitor account data, find their username, reset their password or so forth, first log into the [user management page](/userman).
+If you need to update any user account data, find their username, reset their password or so forth, first log into the [user management page](/userman).

-Once there, you should find the competitors name in the list of registered users on the left, as well as their username.
+Once there, you should find the users name in the list of registered users on the left, as well as their username.
 To check or update their details, click on their name, and their registration details will appear to the right.
 If you wish to edit their details, including changing their password, alter the fields in this window and then click 'Submit'.

 We are unable to recover passwords once they have been set.
-If competitors forget passwords, please reset their password using the process above.
+If users forget passwords, please reset their password using the process above.
 If you forget your own, please contact <{{ site.emails.accounts }}>.